 RAID level 0 enables high-performance, fault-intolerant disk striping.
-Multiple physical hard disks are aggregated into a logical whole, either by a disk controller or through the operating system.
+Multiple physical hard disks are aggregated into a logical whole, either by a disk controller or through the operating system (for example, Windows 2000 Server striped volumes).
 Data operations against the logical volume are broken down into as many chunks as there are physical drives in the array, making simultaneous use of all disks.
 Given identical hard disks, if one hard disk has a throughput rate of DISKRATE operations/second, then a RAID 0 logical volume has a rate of:

-(DISKRATE \ [number of physical drives in array]) operations/second
+(DISKRATE [number of physical drives in array]) operations/second